The Future of Industrial Design

 Where do you see the future of industrial design going?

 Industrial Design is becoming more complex and has a much wider definition than it did in the past.
 On one end of the spectrum, design is returning to its roots where craft, materials, and product quality are the primary focus.
-At Apple, designers start with a block of aluminum and experiment with what to do with it, the same way Charles Eames did when he experimented with laminated plywood 70 years ago.
-I will often go into the shop and experiment with foam or clay when trying to solve a design problem.
+For example, designers at Apple start with a block of aluminum and experiment with what to do with it, the same way Charles Eames did when he experimented with laminated plywood 70 years ago.
+Similar to this approach, I will often go into the shop and experiment with foam or clay when trying to solve a design problem.
 This intimacy with the problem is still one of the most gratifying and effective ways to discover a solution.
-For a while it seemed like an outdated process considering all the CAD and rapid prototyping available today but I’m happy to see more designers embracing craft again.
+For a while it seemed like an outdated process considering all the CAD and rapid prototyping available today but I’m happy to see more designers embracing design as a craft.

 On the other end of the spectrum design is being transformed by technology where ID will continue to be tasked with creating our digital experience, which is decidedly not like the above description.
 Industrial designers are great at digital UX because we relate to a material world where reflected light paints a surface, tactility is tangible, and buttons actually go “click”.
 In the future this rich dynamic one has with an analog experience will be better replicated in the digital experience, making them more integrated and therefore more intuitive.